robotframework/robotframework/BUILD.rst

 Preconditions
 -------------

-Operating system and Python Frequirements
+Operating system and Python requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Generating releases has only been tested on Linux, but it ought to work the